-Why We Say Addiction is a Disease
+Why Addiction Is a Disease

 Alcoholism and drug addiction are not spread by infectious agents, nor are they biologically degenerative in the same sense as diseases such as Alzheimer’s.
 For these reasons, many reject the disease model of addiction.
 The undeniable truth, however, is that addiction results from a combination of genetic, biological and environmental factors that combine to create a progressive condition.

 Genetics play a large role in the development of addiction.
-According to genetic studies, addiction is heritable at rates that range from moderate to high depending upon the subject.
+According to genetic studies, addiction is heritable at rates that range from moderate to high, depending upon the subject.
 There are identifiable genetic markers that can account for a predisposition toward addictive behavior, particularly from young to middle adulthood.
 While the development of the disease still depends upon exposure to and volitional use of addictive substances, genetics greatly increase the risk of continued use after the initial exposure has occurred.

 As use continues, the progressive aspects of the disease come into play.
 The National Institute on Drug Abuse notes that continued substance abuse erodes the user’s self-control.
 A chronic condition, addiction is a disease characterized by compulsive behaviors that often appear baffling to outsiders who do not understand the neurological implications of repeated drug use.

 Treating the Causes and Symptoms of Addiction

-At Foundations Wellness Center, we focus strongly on individualized care.
-We account for the environmental factors that played a role in each person’s addiction, and we help them develop the relapse prevention tools that will personally benefit them the most.
-Since many addicts and alcoholics suffer from co-occurring disorders, we also provide dual diagnosis care that accounts for the wide variety of mental health issues that may play a role in the individual’s substance use.
+At Foundations Wellness Center, we focus strongly on care customization.
+Accounting for the environmental factors that played a role in each person’s addiction, we help clients develop relapse prevention tools that will personally benefit them the most.
+Because there’s no point in simply covering up the symptoms of the disease—we help you heal from the inside out.

 Faith-based treatment, trauma resolution, family wellness, employee assistance—these are all examples of specific programs that may benefit some individuals more than others.
 Our primary goal is to ensure long-term recovery; therefore, we feel that it benefits our clients to be placed on a track that will fulfill their individual needs.

-Addiction is a disease, but, fortunately, it is highly treatable.
+Addiction is a disease but, fortunately, it is treatable.
 If you are interested in a program that will seek to uncover and treat the underlying causes of substance abuse in you or a loved one, we can help.